Here is a video covering this article:

 THE MISSION OF THE TRINITY

-The Trinity’s mission is to create a holy fellowship of believers, that starts on Earth, and who are chosen to populate Heaven in maximal joy forever.
-This ecclesial creation of fellowship occurs via God’s supernatural grace and love, where undeserving hearts of stone are replaced with hearts of flesh and of praise inside of people, where people then have the capacity to fellowship with one another and have love between one another, unlike before surrender starts.
-The new heart starts at conversion, progresses to entire sanctification (unless a believer falls away from the Lord), and the Christian Perfection that exists after entire sanctification, and which is where a person has the capacity to be fully crucified with Christ.
-The Trinity does this by revealing infinitesimal aspects of Himself to humans, via confirmations, answered prayer, the feeling of His presence, prophecies, dreams and visions, cloud and/or light experiences (for example, Matthew 17:1-6), and the aforementioned heart change (heart replacement).
+The Trinity’s mission is to create a holy fellowship of believers, that starts on Earth, and who are chosen to populate Heaven (that is, the New Earth of the future) in maximal joy forever.
+This ecclesial creation of fellowship occurs via God’s supernatural grace and love, where undeserving hearts of stone are replaced with hearts of flesh and of praise inside of people, where people then have the capacity to fellowship with one another and have love between one another, unlike before surrender to Christ starts.
+The new heart starts at conversion, progresses to entire sanctification (unless a believer falls away from the Lord before entire sanctification), and the Christian Perfection that exists after entire sanctification, and which is where a person has the capacity to be fully crucified with Christ.
+The Trinity does this by revealing infinitesimal aspects of Himself to humans, via confirmations, answered prayers, the feeling of His holiness and His presence, prophecies, dreams and visions, cloud and/or light experiences (for example, Matthew 17:1-6), and the aforementioned heart change (heart replacement).
 Eventually, the response of the surrendered believer will be to fully let go of their prideful self and allow themselves to be crucified with the Trinity.
-According to our class syllabus:
+According to the syllabus of a class I took at Nazarene Theological Seminary during the summer of 2017:

 His self-disclosure to us is free expression of his holy living.
 This is the principle fact of revelation—God spoke, God has spoken, and God speaks because He is holy love—and in this speaking, He communicates Himself… and He continues to speak the Word of redemption in the Church by the Spirit of Truth (John 14:17, 15:26), thereby creating for Himself a community that shares in His own holy loving.
 God’s mission in the Son and the Spirit, is to create holy fellowship.
 In His fellowship-creating mission, God discloses Himself freely and capacitates his church to know Him and worship Him.
-Herein is divine holiness made visible as mercy, loving-kindness and Lordship: He imparts knowledge of His own loving, disclosing His essential condescension and self-giving in Christ… (Class syllabus)
+Herein is divine holiness made visible as mercy, loving-kindness and Lordship: He imparts knowledge of His own loving, disclosing His essential condescension and self-giving in Christ… (Class syllabus from Doctrine of Christian Holiness, NTS, summer 2017)

 If the capacity for fellowship requires full surrender, to the point of living ceaselessly as crucified with Christ, then the focus of much of the Body of Christ is in need of intensification—the Body is contaminating itself with world, sin, pride/ego, self, and with being un-crucified (and likely to the point of being fearful of being crucified, where fear, which is sin [Rev. 21:8], replaces Galatians 2:20-level holiness).
 As stated, the surrendered believer most aptly participates in Ecclesial power by merely meditating on the Cross, trusting Christ infinitely, and being crucified with Him—where without these, the perfected loving-compassion of the One Mind (Phil.
 2:2) of the Mind of Christ is replaced in part or in full by dysfunction.
 Being crucified with Christ will reveal the Light of God, His peace that transcends all understanding, most purely, and thus will lead to the most intensity among the Ecclesia.
 Anything less than fullest holiness, fullest surrender—being crucified with Christ—will lead to a non-maximal devotion to Christ and His Ecclesia, and thus the Church will contain dysfunction and darkness, instead of light and love.